 The Farmer’s Office is designed to automate your bookkeeping functions–writing checks for vendors and employees, tracking bills, sorting and storing information for retrieval later, etc. What sets The Farmer’s Office apart from generic bookkeeping programs is that it’s designed specifically for farming operations.
 That means it includes cost accounting features that allow you to assign income and expenses to specific enterprises or cost centers.
 If the cost accounting feature is used the program will provide you with reports analyzing income, expenses and profitability that can assist you in making management decisions.

-What Can the Farmer’s Office Do for My Farming Operation?
+What Can The Farmer’s Office Do For a Farming Operation?

 - Saves time wasted doing your payroll and bookkeeping by hand